 Otterbein’s Hazing Definition & Policy

 Otterbein University prohibits hazing as defined in this policy.
-Any person suffering or witnessing an incident of hazing shall report the incident(s) to the University, using any of the reporting options available at Otterbein University.
+Any person suffering or witnessing an incident of hazing shall report the incident(s) using any of the reporting options available at Otterbein University.

-All membership-related activities must be approved by the chairperson of the group and the adviser to the group prior to the activity, and shall be kept within properly reserved space.
+All membership-related activities must be approved by the organization’s faculty or staff advisor before the activity occurs and shall be kept within properly reserved space.
 The activity must not interfere with the rights and activities of others and shall reflect the best interests of the members of the organization it represents as well as the University community as a whole.

 The University will investigate and respond to all reports of hazing as outlined in this policy.